betheden/hebrew-grammar/content/stem_hithpalpel.rst

 and expresses the :ref:`reflexive<stem-voice-reflexive>` voice of the verbal action of the :ref:`Pilpel<stem_pilpel>` stem.
 The Hithpalpel stem is formed from the Hithpael by dropping the 2nd radical and repeating the 1st and 3rd radicals, thus making a form that appears to have 4 consonants.
-It is an extremely rare verbal form in Biblical Hebrew.
+It is an extremely :ref:`rare stem formation<stem-uncommon>` in Biblical Hebrew.
 Many of the verbs in the the Hithpalpel stem in the Hebrew Bible are from the root מָהַהּ ("to linger, delay").
 It is recommended to *always* consult a dictionary or lexicon for the precise